 Australia’s ETA (subclass 651) program was initiated in 1996.
-However, the latest ETA was implemented in 2013 and different nationalities can apply such as German passport holder.
+However, the latest ETA was implemented in 2013 and allows new nationalities to apply - Germany is on this new list.
 The logic behind this is quite simple.
-International travelers can use the internet to conveniently apply for their visa and get it real fast.
-The 2013 ETA was updated to allow you to travel to Australia for both business and tourism functions.
+International travelers can go online to conveniently apply for their visa and get it really quickly.
+The 2013 ETA was updated to allow you to travel to Australia for both business and touristic purposes.

-ETA for German passport holder will allow you to stay in Australia for maximum 90 days over a 1 year period.
-Before applying, remember that there are a couple general requirements you have to meet.
+ETA for German passport holders will allow you to stay in Australia for a maximum of 90 days Per Entry (or 3 months) over a 1 year after arrival (or 12 months) period.
+Before applying, remember that there are a couple of general requirements you have to meet.
 Firstly, you should be tuberculosis-free.
-Secondly, you shouldn’t be convicted for a crime with a sentence of 1 year or longer, regardless if the sentence has been completed.
+Secondly, you shouldn’t be convicted of a crime with a sentence of one year or longer, regardless of if the sentence has been completed.
 After that, check your eligibility.
 Simply use iVisa's visa checker tool to see if you are eligible or not.
 The information will be provided instantly.
 Once you crossed the things above off your checklist, go ahead and apply online.